13 Top-Rated Mountain Biking Trails in Sedona

 Beginners might want to start out on Bell Rock to get warmed up, then move on to Long Canyon and Deadman's Flat.
 When you are ready to advance to a more intermediate trail, consider trails like Aerie, Chuckwagon, or even Llama.

 Trails like Templeton and Mescal offer a little more challenge for intermediates and run along exposed areas with cliffs.
 More advanced bikers can look to trails like Slim Shady and Hiline for more challenging terrain.
+Those who are pros or are slightly insane can give Hangover a try.

 Deciding which are the best trails is no easy feat – what appeals to beginners is not what advanced riders may be looking for.
 Find what suits you with our list of the best mountain biking trails in Sedona.